Summer Survival Products

 While you can probably see a lot of problems yourself with visual inspections, it is good to begin regular dentist visits when your child is 3.
 The dentist will not only be able to find problems that you did not, but a good cleaning will help ensure that plaque and tartar build-up are kept at bay.
 If you do not practice regular oral hygiene on a consistent basis, you will need to make a trip to the dentist even sooner.
 Once your child is comfortable with the “happy” visits, he won’t be afraid to go in when there is a problem tooth.

 Finally, it is important for all parents to know that there are some things we attribute to tooth health which is actually bad for the teeth.
 If you push milk on your children because it is "good for your bones!" please know that we have been fed a downright lie by the milk industry.
 Pasteurized milk is horrible for you!
-Here is some helpful information, and if you want to ignore it because it is too much trouble to find raw milk, at least cut back on your child's milk consumption.
 My son drank a LOT of milk for 4 years before we learned (and acted on) this information.
 We now get raw dairy products from a local farm with grass fed cows that graze all day.
 And it is cheaper than store bought milk!
-For dietary information important to tooth development, we suggest Nutrition and Physical Degeneration by Weston A. Price, D.D.S. which you can see to the right.
+For dietary information important to tooth development, we suggest Nutrition and Physical Degeneration by Weston A. Price, D.D.S.
 This is a must read for all parents, and especially parents who recognize that there are dietary changes we can make that will predict a better future for our children.
 We are producing sick adults or healthy adults TODAY.
 Which will yours be?

 Treatment of Cavities